Khurramnaveed3233/M-Language-Functions-Explained-Power-Query-/README.md

 Returns a list of text values resulting from the splitting a text value text based on the specified delimiter, separator.

-    Text.Split(text as text, separator as text) as list
+    The syntax is: Text.Split(text as text, separator as text) as list

 Example : Create a list from the "|" delimited text value "Name|Address|PhoneNumber".